-1,267,795 The Hyde Park neighborhood has experienced significant structural footing in recent years.
-More designificant structural the area was constructed between 1924-1931 and is not adequately sized to drain the mostly developed watershed.
-The GSFRRP boundary was developed upon complex analysis of the drainage area, recorded complaints and has a project year of approximately 279.6 acres.
+Rank Points PIF # Entity NPDES # Population Project Description Eligible Phase(s) Project Cost Disadv % Green Type GPR Related PIF #'s Nonpo Nonpoint Source 1 102 15587 Austin 1,267,795 The Hyde Park neighborhood has experienced significant structural flooding in recent yea Much of the existing storm drain infrastructure in the area was constructed between 1928-1931 and is not adequately sized to drain the mostly developed watershed.
+The GSFRRP boundary was developed upon complex analysis of the drainage area, recorded complain and has a project area of approximately 279.6 acres.
 The GSFRRP is needed to address reported flooding complaints for 30 residences and 14 streets.
-Any sissi indicates there are a significant number of structures that experience flooding that have not reported flood complaints.
-The Watershed Protection Department Intends to upgrade 28,000 linear feet (fi) of subsurface stormwater drains east of Guadalups Street and west of New Jones and 14 streets.
-Avenue G, between 33rd and 46th Streets in addition to the subsurface stormwater brains restricted the project also includes.
-There new surface will be project also includes.
-There are surface will be project also includes.
-The project also will be project also includes.
-The project also will be project also includes and the project also will be project also includes.
-The project also will be project also wil Rank Points PIF# Entity NPDES# Population Project Description Eligible Phase(s) Project Cost Disadv % Green Type GPR Related PIF #'s Nonpoint 1 \$25,000,000.00 0 1 \$25,000,000.00 1 15587 Austin 1,267,795 flooding in recent years.
-Much of the existing storm drain infrastructure in the area was constructed between 1928-1931 and is not adequately sized to drain the mostly developed watershed.
-The GSFRRP boundary was developed upon complex analysis of the drainage area, recorded complaints and has a project area of approximately 279.6 acres.
-The GSFRRP is needed to address reported flooding complaints for 30 residences and 14 streets.
-Analysis indicates there are a significant number of structures that experience flooding that have not reported flood complaints.
-The Watershed Protection Department intends to upgrade 28,000 linear feet (If) of subsurface stormwater drains east of Guadalupe Street and west of Avenue G, between 33rd and 46th Streets.
+Analysis indicates there are significant number of structures that experience flooding that have not reported flood complaints.
+The Watershed Protection Department intends to upgrade 28,000 linear feet ( of subsurface stormwater drains east of Guadalupe Street and west of Avenue G, between 33rd and 46th Streets.
 In addition to the subsurface stormwater pipes, the proposed project also includes: Three new surface-level detention ponds near the Baker Center and in Adams-Hemphill Park with Green Stormwater Infrastructure for Water Quality treatment; Stream restoration using Natural Channel Design for Waller Creek downstream of detention pond; Underground stormwater detention structures around the former Baker Center; Improvements to the outfall structures at Central Park Pond and Triangle Pond just west of Guadalupe Street; and Related utility relocations throughout the project area.
-Since Waller Creek is listed as an impaired stream (bacteria and benthic), we plan to improve stream receiving water quality with this project.
+Since Walle Creek is listed as an impaired stream (bacteria and benthic), we plan to improve stream receiving water quality with this project.
 The Preliminary Engineering Report (PER) and 30% design for the project were completed in January 2019.
-The project is currently at 90% design drawings.
-We will use this funding for the first С Total 32 \$702,129,064.00 18 8 \$65,614,759.00 oint 22 10 1
+The project is currently at 90° design drawings.
+We will use this funding for the first few phases of the project.
+C f) h ct on f r \$25,000,000.00 Yes- Comb. \$25,000,000.00 Nonpoint 1 Source Total \$25,000,000.00 0 1 \$25,000,000.00 Total 32 \$702,129,064.00 18 8 \$65,614,759.00

-Phase(s): P-Planning; A-Acquisition; D-Design; C-Construction Green Type: BC-Business Case; CE-Categorically Eligible; Comb-Project consists of both CE and BC components
+Phase(s): P-Planning; A-Acquisition; D-Design; C-Construction

+Green Type: BC-Business Case; CE-Categorically Eligible; Comb-Project consists of both CE and BC components